kiran116/product/README.md

         CMD ["java", "-jar", "-Dspring.profiles.active=test", "/opt/spring-boot-rest/target/telenor-product.jar"]

 ```
-This image will run the projet with test profile.
+This image will run the project with test profile.

 ## How to run this image with Docker